How to Winterize Your Lawn Mower

 Drain or top off the gas

-Gasoline left in your mower during storage can corrode the carburetor and clog the fuel system.
-Lawn mower manufacturers recommend to different ways to store their products: completely draining the gas or filling it with fresh, stabilized gasoline.
+If there’s still gasoline left over after you winterize your lawn mower, it could end up corroding the carburetor and clogging the fuel system.
+Remember to check out our tips for how to tune up a lawn mower for spring!
+Lawn mower manufacturers, like Honda and John Deere, recommend different ways to store their products: completely draining the gas or filling it with fresh, stabilized gasoline.
 Refer to your owner’s manual to learn which method is best for your particular engine.

 How to drain the fuel